alkivi-sas/puppet-ldap/README.md

   idmapdn     => 'idmap',
 }
 ```
 This will install smbldap tools and create default configuration, and populate your ldap directory with what is needed for domain control
+To obtain the sid, you can use net getlocalsid

 ### PAM and NSS support